luuppiry/luuppi-larpake/README.md

 ## Project Timeline

-This project is meant to be production ready for Freshmen starting their studies in fall 2025.
+Project is up an running in larpake.luuppi.fi.
+Project is in beta stage and should be ready to take real users in the the end of the summer in 2025.

 ## Contributing